Automattic/wordpress-activitypub/SECURITY.md

 Our most critical targets are:

 * ActivityPub plugin (all within this repo)
-* wordpress.com -- the shared management site for both Jetpack and WordPress.com sites.
+* wordpress.com -- hosted ActivityPub offering on WordPress.com.

 For more targets, see the `In Scope` section on [HackerOne](https://hackerone.com/automattic).